-There is an Abbreviated Application for Audit students and an abbreviated re-application for previous students who have an enrollment absence of longer than three semesters.
+There is an Abbreviated Application for Audit students and an abbreviated re-application for previous students who have an enrollment absence without an approved Leave of Absence.
 Returning students must provide official transcripts of all schools attended during their absence from TKU.